spacemeshos/docs/docs/start/smapp/setup.md

 ?> We call the process of producing blocks _Smeshing._

-?> A _Rewards Account_ is a wallet account you set up and use to receive Smesh coins in exchange for Smeshing.

 Your wallet's main account will be used as your Smesher's rewards account.
 You will receive rewards to this account.

-Let's now set up a new wallet to manage your Smesh and provide your Smesher with a `Rewards Account`.
+Let's now set up a new wallet to manage your Smesh.

 ---